Epping Upland

 Listed buildings in Epping Upland include Takeleys, a Grade II timber-framed house, as part of a moated site, which dates to the 16th century (Pevsner: early 17th), with 18th-century alterations.
 It contains an "elaborately carved" chimney piece and, in an upper room, 17th-century brown and black wall paintings in floral style on plasterwork.

 On 8 September 1944, during the Second World War, the first German V-2 rocket to be launched landed at Epping Upland.

 The local primary school is Epping Upland C of E Primary School.

 Epping Upland has bus services to Epping and Harlow.

+All Saints Church

+All Saints Church looking east from the nave.

+The church is probably 13th century in origin, a piscina in the nave survives from that period.
+The south porch is 15th century and the red brick west tower is from the late 16th century.
+Five early 16th century benches with poppyheads survive in the nave.
+The building was heavily restored in 1876-78 by James Brooks, who added a vestry and organ chamber on either side of the chancel.
+A carved reredos of 1913 by Harry Hems depicts the Last Supper.
+It is a Grade II* listed building.
+It is an active church with weekly Sunday services and strong links to Epping Upland Primary School.

 Civil parish

 Epping Upland civil parish stretches from the southern outskirts of Harlow in the north to the M25 motorway in the south, a distance of approximately 5 mi, and a distance of 3 miles west of Thornwood Common in the east.
 The village of Epping Green and the hamlets of Jacks Hatch and Rye Hill are situated just inside the northern edge of the civil parish.

 At the 2021 census, the parish had a population of 944.
 The population had been 831 in 2011, and 790 in 2001.

 The parish includes the earthwork remains of the scheduled Ambresbury Banks, an Iron Age hill fort.